kkim030/ExerciseLog/README.md

 Workout with the Fit!Me Program!

-Transform your fitness routine at gym and achieve your fitness goal step by step by organizing your routine in your own personal fitness app!
+Transform your fitness routine at gym and achieve your fitness goal step by step by organizing your routine in your own personal fitness diary app!

 ###New to Fit!Me?